-Sibandang is the second biggest island inside Lake Toba, i.e., after Samosir.
-It is a hilly island with the size of 8.5 square kilometers (3.3 sq mi).
-Mango dominates its vegetation, but there are also coconut and banana.
+Sibandang Island is the second biggest island inside Lake Toba, i.e., after Samosir.
+It is a hilly island with a size of 8.5 square kilometers (3.3 sq mi).
+Mango dominates its vegetation, but there are also coconut and bananas.
 Sibandang has a population of about 2,000 people who live as farmers and fishers.
 To see it on the map, click here.

 What to Expect

 The sea condition in Sibandang Island is generally calm, with average wave heights of 1 to 2 meters.
 However, there can be strong winds and waves during the monsoon season.
 The water quality in Sibandang Island is generally good, with visibility of up to 10 meters.
 However, the water quality can deteriorate during the rainy season due to runoff from the surrounding mountains.

 Here are some tips when visiting Sibandang Island: